Bombardier Challenger 300: Design

 The Bombardier Challenger 300 is a super mid-sized business jet.
 It is capable of flying across the continental United States in a single hop; specifically, the aircraft is able to climb to FL410 within 18 minutes with a 455 kg fuel burn at MTOW/ISA, where at a 14,330 kg weight it burns 680 kg/h at Mach 0.8/445 knots TAS, 875 kg/h at Mach 0.83/465 kn TAS.

 While both the Challenger 300 and Challenger 350 retain the same sized cabin, the latter is outfitted with a more modern and streamlined interior.
-All seats are berthable, and in some configurates can be aligned to form beds.
+All seats are berthable, and in some configurations can be aligned to form beds.
 A Lufthansa Technik-supplied cabin management system and in-flight entertainment system, along with amenities such as electrical sockets, USB ports, and wireless connectivity, is present on some aircraft.
 Various optional features can be fitted within the cabin, such as three-place divan, an extra belted seat in the lavatory.
 The Challenger 350 is equipped with a pocket door between the galley and cabin, increasing privacy and minimising noise.
 Both the galley and lavatory can be furnished with stone, marble, or wood flooring.

 Both the fuselage and wing are semi-monocoque aluminum structures, while the winglets are composed of composite materials.
 It is outfitted with supercritical wings that have a fixed leading edge and a 27% sweep angle and 1.15 m winglets that reduce cruise lift-induced drag by 17%.
 The wing is equipped with spoilers controlled via a fly-by-wire system: the outboard, multi-function spoilers act as spoilerons, augmenting roll control and operating together in flight to dump lift and act as speedbrakes, while all outboard and inboard spoiler panels deploy together to act as ground spoilers, dumping lift on the ground.
-The hydraulically-acutated single-slotted fowler flap have four positions: 0/10/20/30°.
+The hydraulically-acutated single-slotted fowler flaps have four positions: 0/10/20/30°.
 The outboard ailerons are manually actuated while both the elevators and rudder are hydraulically-powered with a mechanical backup.

 The flight deck of the aircraft is provisioned with Rockwell Collins Pro Line 21 avionics include four LCD displays, an EICAS and Maintenance Diagnostics Computer, an EGPWS, a TCAS II and an ELT.
 On the Challenger 350, the primary flight display (PFD) fills the full width with the attitude directional indicator (ADI) symbology and synthetic vision system (SVS) imagery.
 The flight controls use cables and pulleys for the most part.
 Rockwell Collins's digital MultiScan radar system is present, featuring ground-clutter suppression and auto-tilt and -gain.
 Nosewheel steering, achieved via a tiller, provides 70 degrees turning authority to either left or right.